faridrashidi/trisicell/docs/source/caller.rst

 Mutation Calling
 ----------------

-Our mutation calling procedures has the following steps:
+The overview of the mutation calling pipeline that was used in Trisicell is provided below.

 .. raw:: html